-Wood will produce a final draft LHMP in May 2021 for Cal OES and FEMA Region IX staff to review and approve, contingent upon final adoption by the District Board of Directors.
+Wood produced a final draft LHMP in May 2021 for Cal OES and FEMA Region IX staff to review and preapprove.
+Once Cal OES and FEMA Region IX provide pre-approval of the LHMP, the District Board of Directors can consider the plan for final adoption.
+Final FEMA Region IX approval is contingent upon final adoption by the District Board of Directors.